michalroots/michalroots.github.io/_pages/games.md

 summary: Are you ready for some Serious Fun?
 ---

-I create games and infinite **games for personal regeneration and collective co-creation**.
+I create **games and infinite games for personal regeneration and cocreation**.

 Are you ready for some **Serious Fun**?